revarbat/stl_normalize/README.md

 INFILE              | Filename of STL file to read in.

-optional arguments             | What it does
+Optional arguments             | What it does
 ------------------------------ | ---------------------
 -h, --help                     | Show help message and exit -v, --verbose                  | Show verbose output.